Louisville women defeat Michigan 62-50 for spot in Final Four

 The problem for Michigan soon became turnovers — hardly surprising given the Cardinals had forced more than 20 a game in the tournament.
 So while the Wolverines were stingy in the half court defensively, Louisville capitalized on 11 turnovers with 14 points in transition, and that helped Jeff Walz's crew take a 30-27 lead into the break.

-The biggest reason Michigan was able to hang around despite 22 turnovers and atrocious 3-point shooting was a massive disparity at the foul line.
+Michigan was able to hang around despite 22 turnovers and atrocious 3-point shooting because of a massive disparity at the foul line.
 The Wolverines were 15 of 20 on their free throws while the Cardinals shot just five total until they were sent there for four more in the final minutes.

 BIG PICTURE